suhaotian/xior/README.md

 // 2.
 If retry still error, return the cache data(if have) to prevent page crash or show error page;
 http.get('/api/get-data'); // these will retry if have error

 // 3.
-Dedupe the `GET` requests, only sent 1 real request await Promise.all([
+Dedupe the same `GET` requests, this will only sent 1 real request await Promise.all([ http.get('/api/get-data-2'), http.get('/api/get-data-2'),
-  http.get('/api/get-data-2'),
-  http.get('/api/get-data-2'),